romeand/data_analyst/README.md

 - More recent top-selling platforms include: **PlayStation 4, Xbox One, and Wii U**.

--We identified that older platforms typically reached peak sales in 4–6 years, while newer platforms seem to peak faster—around 3 years—and with lower overall sales.
+- We identified that older platforms typically reached peak sales in 4–6 years, while newer platforms seem to peak faster—around 3 years—and with lower overall sales.

 Explore more project details in the [full repository](https://github.com/romeand/Data_analytics_portfolio/blob/a761dfa35c2927441f2489d72ee4308c638e7893/Sprint%206%20Proyecto%20Integrado%20modulo%201.ipynb).